Need to contact us?

 I have been told that I should apply for VA benefits because my husband’s death was the result of a service-connected disability.
 What benefits am I entitled to, and how do I apply?

-The entitlement is referred to as Dependency and Indemnity Compensation.
+The entitlement is referred to as Dependency and Indemnity Compensation (DIC).
 This benefit pays a monthly payment to a surviving spouse, child, or parent of a veteran due to the veteran’s death being determined as service-connected.
 We will be happy to assist you with the application process; visit any GDVS Veterans Field Service Office for assistance.
-For additional information concerning this benefit, see the Dependency and Indemnity Compensation (DIC) topic at the U.S. Department of Veterans Affairs website.
+For additional information concerning this benefit, see the DIC topic at the U.S. Department of Veterans Affairs website.

 The U.S. Department of Veterans Affairs and the Georgia Department of Veterans Service are limited, by law, to the extent they can help locate a veteran.
 VA will try to forward a letter to a veteran, but it is up to the veteran to contact the sender of the letter.

 The proper procedure is to write a letter to the veteran and place it in an unsealed envelope, bearing the veteran’s name, with sufficient postage to cover mailing costs.
-A cover letter to VA should be included, giving complete identifying information about the veteran: full name, date of birth, last known address, service serial number, VA claim number if known, Social Security number, last military address, rank, and date of discharge.
+Forward that letter and envelope to VA.
+Include a cover letter detailing as much identifying information about the veteran as possible: full name, date of birth, last known address, service serial number, VA claim number, Social Security number, last military address, rank, and date of discharge.

 Operation: Workforce is a program developed by the Workforce Division of the Georgia Department of Economic Development specifically to connect job-seeking veterans with employers who want to hire them.

-Please complete the online resume builder at www.careers.ga.gov, which is the primary site for job announcements within Georgia state government, including GDVS.
+Please complete the online resume builder at Team Georgia's Careers website, the primary site for job announcements within Georgia state government, including GDVS.
 There is an option on the site to set up email notifications when new job openings become available.